 The Audit Committee’s responsibilities include monitoring and reviewing the Group’s accounting procedures and internal financial controls (including the effectiveness of the internal audit provider); reviewing the effectiveness of the external audit process and making recommendations to the Board concerning the appointment, re-appointment and removal of the external auditor; considering the independence and objectivity of the external auditors; and reviewing and monitoring the content and integrity of the annual financial statements and any formal announcements relating to the Company’s financial performance before submission to the Board for approval.Terms of Reference

-The Governance Code recommends that the Remuneration Committee should comprise at least three members who are independent non-executive directors and that the chairman of the Company may be a member, but not chair, of the committee if he or she was considered independent on appointment as chairman.
-The Remuneration Committee is chaired by Stephan Wilcke and its other members are Richard Price and Roger Lovering.
-The Company intends to appoint a further Independent Non-Executive Director once appointed to the Board.
-As a result, on Admission the composition of the Remuneration Committee will not comply with the Governance Code.
-The Board believes this will not have an impact on the Group’s governance in practice.
-Following the appointment of an additional Independent Non-Executive Director, as described above, it is intended that such director will replace Stephan Wilcke as chairman of the Remuneration Committee at which point the composition of the Audit Committee will fully comply with the Governance Code.
+The Governance Code recommends that the Remuneration Committee should comprise at least three members who are Independent Non-Executive Directors and that the chairman of the Company may be a member, but not chair, of the committee if he or she was considered independent on appointment as chairman.
+The Remuneration Committee is chaired by Clare Salmon and its other members are Stephan Wilcke, Richard Price and Roger Lovering.

 The Remuneration Committee meets at least twice per year.
 Its responsibilities include advising the Board on developing an overall remuneration policy, including, amongst other things, setting the remuneration of the Group’s senior executives.
 The Remuneration Committee also has responsibility for the design of performance-related remuneration for senior management, including reviewing and proposing changes to share option schemes, bonus schemes and long-term incentive schemes.
 The Remuneration Committee makes recommendations to the Board where action or improvement is deemed appropriate within its areas of remit.Terms of Reference

-The Governance Code recommends that the majority of the members of the Nomination Committee should be independent non-executive directors.
-The Nomination Committee comprises four members: Stephan Wilcke, James Benamor, Richard Price and Roger Lovering.
-The Company intends to appoint a further Independent Non-Executive Director once appointed to the Board.
+The Governance Code recommends that the majority of the members of the Nomination Committee should be Independent Non-Executive Directors.
+The Nomination Committee comprises four members: Stephan Wilcke, Clare Salmon, Richard Price and Roger Lovering.
+Stephan Wilcke chairs the Nomination Committee.

 The Nomination Committee meets at least twice per year.
 Its responsibilities include reviewing and proposing changes to the structure, size and composition of the Board (including the skills, knowledge, independence, experience and diversity of its members).
 It is also responsible for, amongst other things, giving consideration to succession planning for the Directors and other senior executives.
 The Nomination Committee is also responsible for identifying and nominating candidates to fill Board vacancies as and when they arise, and to keep up to date and fully informed about strategic issues and commercial changes affecting the Group and the markets in which it operates, so as to best advise on the Group’s leadership needs.Terms of Reference

-The Risk Committee is chaired by Roger Lovering and its other members are Richard Price and Stephan Wilcke.
+The Risk Committee is chaired by Roger Lovering and its other members are Richard Price and Clare Salmon.